duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

     }
     ```

-- Try to avoid using vendor prefixes unless absolutely necessary: if it's experimental enough to require a prefix, then it might not be appropriate for an instant answer.
+- Avoid the use of vendor prefixes and experimental features.
+We strive for a uniform experience on all current browsers and your IA *must* work across them.

     When in doubt, [CanIUse](http://caniuse.com/) is a good resource for determining if prefixes are needed.
-Keep in mind that we support IE8+, and two versions before the current of Chrome, FireFox, Safari, and Opera
+Keep in mind that we support IE8+, and recent versions of Chrome, Firefox, Safari, and Opera.

     ```css
     /* Bad */